Lina-Liuna/English/README.md

 /aw/: Hour  How  Now  Cow  Power

+#### 3. Introduction to Pragmatics
+What are Pragmatics?

+Pragmatics are types of words, phrases, or sentences that speakers of a language use to be polite.

+These types of communication have a very specific form of grammar that does NOT change very much

+because it is used to communicate specific ideas in specific situations.

+For example, how to introduce yourself.
+Most languages have a very specific way to introduce oneself.

+In English for example we say,
+Hello/hi.
+How are you?
+It's nice to meet you.
+Why should you learn Pragmatics?

+In order for you to communicate very clearly in any language, you need to know and understand the common pragmatics for polite communication.

+When you learn how to use American English pragmatics,

+you can communicate very clearly and easily in most social situations between different people in a very polite way.

+#### 4. Monday: Class Activity #1: IPA Practice with first 4 Vowel Sounds

+/i/: I have to smile when I say this sound, stressed vowel 1). /i/= ee: cleat, Deep, Sleep, Tear/Tier, Sheep, feel, least, beast, tea, free, sheep, please, team

+/I/: relaxed version, yh, it comes from the back of your throat.
+2). /I/=yh Clip, Pick, Rip, Slim, Sir, Grip, Flip, ship, fill, list, bill, tin, give, ship, think, trip, milk, fill

+/ɛ/: relaxed vowel, it's in the back of your throat, it's more relaxed, you mouth doesn't have to use too many of it's muscles.
+3). /ɛ/= eh, Get, Self, Set, Step, Tear, Stare/Stair, shed, fret, test, best, tell, send, let, pen, bend

+/ey/, stressed vowel sound, because you have to really open your mouth to say it.
+4). /ey/= "A": Day, Tape, Tray, Say, shed, best, test, shape, fate, table, base, take, make, pay, break, late

+#### 5. Monday: Class Activity #2: Pragmatics of Questions Practice
+Think about 5 questions you might want to ask someone new that you meet.
+1. How are you today?

+2. Would you please tell me you name?

+3. How long have you been here?

+4. How long have you been learning english?

+5. what is you favorite animal?

+#### 6. Wednesday Class Activity #1: Appropriate VS Inappropriate Pragmatics Question Practice
+Meeting New People:

+The Handshake:

+Should be firm, strong and practiced between 1-3 times.

+Eye-Contact:

+Direct, held for long enough to show you are paying attention.

+Eye-Contact VS Staring:

+Direct eye-contact should be held between 2 people who are speaking to each other.

+It is not appropriate to look at someone directly for more than 5 seconds if you are not talking to them.
+This is considered staring and is rude.

+Body Language:

+Stand straight.
+Do not stand leaning away from the other person.
+Hands should be either at your side or held in front of you.
+Do not put hands behind your back.
+This is usually a sign you are hiding something.

+Greeting:

+First Time:

+Hi, nice to meet you.
+(Informal)
+Hello, it’s a pleasure to meet you.
+(Formal)
+Hi, I’m happy to make your acquaintance.
+(Very Formal) Second/more Times:

+Hi, it’s good to see you again. (informal)
+Hello, I’m happy to see you again. (formal)
+Hi, it’s a pleasure to see you again. (very formal)
+Introductions:
+My name is ________________.
+Common Conversation Topics:
+The weather

+Common likes and dislikes

+Family

+Hobbies

+Work

+School

+Sports/Exercise

+children

+Topics to Avoid:

+Age

+Job Salary

+Religious beliefs

+Political preferences

+Excessive bragging/pride

+Marital Status
+Questions for Meeting New People:

+What's your name?

+Where are you from?
+What is your native country?

+How is your day going?
+(How are you feeling today?)

+How long have you been in the U.S.?

+What kind of work do you do?
+What kind of job do you have?

+What subject do you want to study?

+What is your favorite subject to study in school?

+Do you have any pets?

+How is your family?

+What's your native language?

+How long have you lived here? (city)(state)

+How many children do you have?

+Do you have any children?

+#### 7. Wednesday Class Activity #3: Class Discussion #1: Homelife
+How much time do you spend at home?
+Why?

+Do you like spending time at home?
+Why?
+Why not?

+What kind of activities do you enjoy at home?

+Who do you like spending time with at home?
+Why?

+Do you have pets or hobbies you like to do at home?
+If yes, what are they?

+#### 8. Homework #1: 4 Vowel IPA Practice
+#### 9. Homework #2: Pragmatics Question Practice
+Situation #1:

+Hello Wendy, It’s so nice to meet you!
+My name is Lina:

+Where are you from?
+How long have you been here?
+How long have you been learning English?

+Situation #2:

+Hey, long time no see,

+Where have you been?
+Is everything good at home?
+How is your family?

+Situation #3:

+Hello Teacher, It’s so good to see you.

+What are you up to?
+How did you plan lessons?

+#### 10. Homework #3: Sharing 5 Interesting Facts about your Homelife
+Izyy's 5 Facts about Home Life:

+1. I have 1 cat named Dotman who is very sweet.

+2. I love spending time in the kitchen cooking or baking.

+3. I often work on hobbies like jigsaw puzzles in the living room.

+4. I love to read books in my room.

+5. I love spending time in my garden which has many fruit trees.

 # ESL_learning 075 note summary
 ### Unit 1 & 2
 #### 1. some common patterns for questions: